webcoderz/nom/README.md

 *setup.php is tuned to 16 threads*

-For the initial import, you should also set: <br>
+For the initial import, the following are set: <br>
 fsync = off <br>
 full_page_writes = off <br>
 ***Don't forget to reenable them after the initial import or you risk database corruption.***